weikunhan/leetcode-summary-python/special_case/README.md

 ## Math

-There are few problems are related to mathematical.
+There are few problems that are related to mathematical.
 You should familiar with common methods to play mathematical in computer science.
 For example, to identify whether a natural number is a prime number, just look at whether it is from 2 to the root N whether it can be divided by N.

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |